platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/express/add-database.md

 title: "Add a database"
 weight: -130
 description: |
-  Once Your Express application has been deployed on {{% vendor/name %}}, you might want to add a service to your application.
+  Once your Express app has been deployed on {{% vendor/name %}}, you might want to add a service to it.
 ---

 {{% description %}}

 {{% vendor/name %}} projects already include a [variety of managed services](/add-services.html#available-services), so you don’t have to subscribe to an external cache or search-engine services.

-As these services are included in your project, you can manage them through Git and they’re backed up along with the rest of your project.
+As these services are included in your project, you can manage them through Git.
-Your project source code defines the services configuration in the main `.{{% vendor/cli %}}/config.yaml` file, and this is where you can add new services.
+They’re backed up along with the rest of your project.
+You can add new services and manage existing service configurations from your `.{{% vendor/cli %}}/config.yaml` file.

-As an example on how to do so, to add a [MariaDB database engine](/add-services/mysql.html) into your Express project, complete the following steps:
+For example, to add a [MariaDB database engine](/add-services/mysql.html) to your Express project, complete the following steps:

 ## 1. Create a new branch for testing

-Create a new branch using the following command:
+To create a new branch, run the following command:

 ```bash {location="Terminal"}
 {{% vendor/cli %}} environment:branch add-mysql-database